Filmora

 Summary

 In this video tutorial, we learned how to create intro movies like the intro from your normal clips.
 The process of adding multiple video clips on multiple layers and adding effects and transitions to make it attractive is all explained.
-However, you might find creating movie intro difficult, but not with Filmora.
+Intros are only a starter, if you want to make a video like a movie, you can also try these recommendations.
+However, you might find creating a movie intro difficult, but not with Filmora.

 Speak Your Mind